 Art and Design

-Art and Design is an integral part of our curriculum and underpins much of our cross curricular work.
+Art and Design is an integral part of our curriculum and underpins much of our cross-curricular work.
 We strive to equip children with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 Developing an ability to draw from direct observation is seen as fundamental to pupils’ progression in art.
 We encourage pupils to think critically and appreciate other art forms including the work of their peers.
 Holding class critiques is seen as integral to our teaching and helps to develops the children’s oracy skills.
 The children’s art work is displayed prominently within the school and is highly valued.
 We take part in the National Gallery ‘Take One Picture’ project every year and this culminates in a whole school art exhibition in July to which the whole community is invited.
 We are very lucky to have a dedicated Art Studio.
 Kilmorie School leads the Lewisham Creative Arts Hub in conjunction with two other local primary schools and Forest Hill Secondary School.
 We support other schools with a programme of Arts CPD for Lewisham teachers.

 Design Technology (DT)

 Elements of Design and Technology are covered in other curriculum areas e.g. practical skills in Mental and Physical Wellbeing.